-Local crime statistics, the role of gravel in an industrial park plan and a 1950s all-terrain vehicle are the topics of some of The Gazette's best content from the last week or so.
+The start of rummage season, former Bucks owner Jim Fitzgerald and digital photography's local impact are the topics of some of The Gazette's best content from the last week or so.

-A new home for homeless girls, residential chicken farming and a local grad's hyper-realistic sculpture make up the subjects of some of The Gazette's best content from the last week or so.
+A long winter for water workers, a spike in vegetable prices and the scene at a local tavern during the Badgers' loss make up the subjects of some of The Gazette's best content from the last week or so.

 The line between news and opinion isn't always clear on social media community pages, community blogger Steve Knox writes.

 Community blogger Steve Knox is sick of seeing parents break the rules during drop-off and pick-up times at school.
 Are these parents teaching their children to be entitled?

 Janesville's Van Galder Bus Company will be taking area tourists to Zion National Park this fall.
 Video blogger Glen Loyd offers them a preview of what to expect.